 On May 31, 2018, Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC (together "Par") filed suit against the Company in the United States District Court for the District of Delaware.
 Par alleged patent infringement based on the filing of the Company's ANDA seeking approval to manufacture and sell the Company's vasopressin product.
 The Company's vasopressin product, if approved by FDA, will be an alternative to Vasostrict, which is indicated to increase blood pressure in adults with vasodilatory shock (e.g., post-cardiotomy or sepsis) who remain hypotensive despite fluids and catecholamines.
 The Company answered the complaint on August 6, 2018.
-A Markman Hearing is scheduled for July 1, 2019.
+The court issued a Markman ruling on July 1, 2019.
 Trial is scheduled to begin May 18, 2020.
 This suit is pending.